sdneon/node/README.md

   * E.g. enter this command in REPL to switch to CoffeeScript: `process.env.NODE_REPL_SCRIPT = 'cs'`
 * You should also use **_editor_** mode for entering multi-lines code blocks.
   * Simply enter this command in REPL: `.editor`
+  * Paste or type in your code.
   * To end and execute the code block, use shortcut: CTRL-D
   * To cancel and exit editor, use shortcut: CTRL-C

 ## Simple Steps to Build Your Own
 * Grab original Node.JS source codes for specific baseline, unzip.
-E.g.: [original Node.JS 16.2.0 source codes](https://github.com/nodejs/node/archive/refs/tags/v16.2.0.tar.gz)
+E.g.: [original Node.JS 17.9.0 source codes](https://github.com/nodejs/node/archive/refs/tags/v17.9.0.tar.gz)
 * Grab min archive of this mod's source codes from Releases page.
-E.g. [mod for 16.2.0.2+](https://github.com/sdneon/node/releases/download/16.2.0.2%2B/node-16.2.0.2_src.7z)
+E.g. [mod for 17.9.0+](https://github.com/sdneon/node/releases/download/17.9.0%2B/node-17.9.0_src.7z)
   * Unzip and override Node.JS source.
      * Jsut 2 _essential_ files changed/overwritten: `lib/internal/modules/cjs/loader.js` and `lib/repl.js`
 * Build as usual per Node.JS